Championing Science – Communicating Your Ideas to Decision Makers

 What Makes Championing Science Different?

-The book is not focused on talking with the public or other academics – although several of the concepts apply.
+The book is not focused on talking with the public or other academics – although most of the concepts still apply.
 Championing Science builds communication skills for success at work.
 It helps you create new habits that transcend the pitfalls of your academic training.
+You’ll learn how to get results from your conversations and presentations to colleagues and decision makers.

 Be Ready, Be Confident

-Want to be ready for your next big meeting or presentation at work?
+Want to nail your next big meeting or presentation at work?
 Order Championing Science today!

 ABOUT THE AUTHORS